1970 Nebraska Cornhuskers football team: Wake Forest

-Wake Forest hit first with a field goal thanks to a Nebraska fumble, but by the half it was the Cornhuskers 28-5.
+Wake Forest hit first with a field goal thanks to a Nebraska fumble, but by the half it was the Cornhuskers 28–5.
 The Demon Deacons would go on to win the ACC title, their last until 2006.

-USC
+at No. 3 USC

-Nebraska entered the game as a two-touchdown underdog to a USC squad fresh off a 42-21 whipping of Alabama in Birmingham, but never trailed the Trojans during the course of the game.
+Nebraska entered the game as a two-touchdown underdog to a USC squad fresh off a 42–21 whipping of Alabama in Birmingham, but never trailed the Trojans during the course of the game.
 Each team traded touchdowns, and each team missed opportunities for the win, right up to USC's incomplete 50-yard pass on the last play of the game.

-Ironically, USC aided Nebraska's national championship push by defeating then-No. 2 Notre Dame 38-28 at Los Angeles in the regular season finale.
-The Trojans came into the rivalry just 5-4-1, while the Fighting Irish was 9-0.
+Ironically, USC aided Nebraska's national championship push by defeating then-No. 2 Notre Dame 38–28 at Los Angeles in the regular season finale.
+The Trojans came into the rivalry just 5–4–1, while the Fighting Irish was 9–0.

 Army

-Nebraska owned the day, shutting out Army 28-0 in an otherwise unremarkable game.
+Nebraska owned the day, shutting out Army 28–0 in an otherwise unremarkable game.

-Minnesota
+at Minnesota

-Bob Devaney's record against the Big 10 was extended to 9-0 as the Cornhuskers had little trouble with Minnesota after running ahead 28-10 before the half.
+Bob Devaney's record against the Big 10 was extended to 9–0 as the Cornhuskers had little trouble with Minnesota after running ahead 28–10 before the half.